presslabs-kubes/charts/redis/README.md

 # Redis

+**This is a fork of [stable/redis](https://github.com/kubernetes/charts/tree/master/stable/redis) version 0.10.1 which uses the official redis docker image.**

 [Redis](http://redis.io/) is an advanced key-value cache and store.
 It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.

-**THIS IS FORK OF `[stable/redis](https://github.com/kubernetes/charts/tree/master/stable/redis)` version 0.10.1**

-This chart is using the official redis docker image.

 ## TL;DR;